 February 22, 2019

 It was the last game of the season, and Avion Jones was running the ball on the opponent's turf.
-A 6-foot, 220-pound freshman linebacker for Blue Valley High School, Avion was tackled by 2 players from the opposing team when he felt a pop in his right knee.
+A 6-foot, 220-pound freshman running back for Blue Valley High School, Avion was tackled by 2 players from the opposing team when he felt a pop in his right knee.

 "It wasn't a terrible pain, but something definitely didn't feel right," he recalls.
 After Avion limped to the sidelines, the home team's physician looked at his knee but couldn't make a definitive diagnosis.
 "I went home and put ice on it, but it was worse the next day, so I went to see Caitlin," he says.